alexandradume/SplitBySameAverage/README.md

 A[i] will be in the range of [0, 10000].

 Solution:
-We need to split A into B and C. Considering that B should have the same mean as A, sumOfB * lengthB = sumOfC * lengthC, so sumOfB is an integer.
-For this fact we can optimize our search, we cannot find a valid solution if sumOfB * lengthC % lengthB is not equal to 0.

-We asume that A is the smaller array.
+We assume that B is the smaller array.

-We know that:
-sumOfA/lengthOfA = sumOfB/lengthOfB = sumOfC/lengthOfC => we `have chance to split the array only if somOfA * lengthOfB % lengthOfA = 0 (because sumOfB is integer).
+We know that for an array that have the propriety we search for that: sumOfA/lengthOfA = sumOfB/lengthOfB = sumOfC/lengthOfC => we `have chance to split the array only if sumOfA * lengthOfB % lengthOfA = 0 (because sumOfB is integer).
+The algorithm performs early pruning to optimize the solution.
+So, if we do not find lengthOfB ( between 1 and lengthOfA/2) for which sumOfA * lengthOfB % lengthOfA is equal to 0, our array do not have this propriety.

-We will generate after that all the possible combination sum of lengthOfB numbers from the array.
+We generate all possible combination sum of lengthOfB numbers from the array using dynamic programming.
 If totalSum * lengthOfB / lengthOfA, exists in the lengthOfB th combination sum hashset than method returns true, otherwise returns false.